sabrina-xing/pokemon/README.md

 The final and most up to date code for the application structure will be kept in two folders: client (frontend) and server (backend).

-Tech Stack: Python (Flask), Next.js, Typescript
+Tech Stack: Python (Flask), Next.js, Typescript, MySQL
 ## Getting Started

 ### Prerequisites